-Doc's vision for the Caltech men's program is clear: create a competitive team with the world's most brilliant student-athletes.
+Coach Eslinger's vision is clear: create a championship program with the world's most brilliant student-athletes.
 With a commitment to conditioning and defense, a focus on fundamentals, and an exciting offensive system, the Beavers look to establish a record of success on the court just as they have done in the classroom.
-In only a short time, the program has invigorated the community with an intense and motivating atmosphere, an unprecedented annual alumni event, glamorous senior nights, Caltech's first-ever Midnight Madness, and the inaugural 110 Rivalry game.
-Faculty and administrators have served as honorary coaches and individual players have reached outstanding milestones.
+In only a short time, the program invigorated the community with an intense and motivating atmosphere, an unprecedented annual alumni event, glamorous senior nights, Caltech's first-ever Midnight Madness, and the inaugural 110 Rivalry game.
+Faculty and administrators have served as honorary coaches, individual players have reached outstanding milestones, and game attendance has tripled since Eslinger's arrival.

-In seven seasons at the helm of the Caltech program, Doc's squads have made significant progress.
-In his initial season, with six graduating seniors and no incoming recruits, the Beavers competed valiantly and made strides to be competitive.
+In his initial season (2008-09), with six graduating seniors and no incoming recruits, the Beavers competed valiantly and made strides to be competitive.
 They witnessed another 1,000 point scorer (Travis Haussler), and were the host school for the SCIAC Ducey Award winner (Matt Dellatorre).

 Eslinger's inaugural recruiting class (2009) was the first of its kind as several players came to Caltech with quality high school basketball experiences.
 Mike Edwards was heavily recruited and did not disappoint as he set a Caltech record for 3-pointers made in a season, and became one of the top scorers (18.8 ppg) and thieves (1.8 spg) in the SCIAC.
 Point guard Collin Murphy set the stage for his career as he calibrated the offense for Tech and finished among the league leaders in assists (2.0 apg), steals (1.4 spg), and rebounds (4.1 rpg).